Sudanese civil war (2023–present): Russia

 For much of the Sudanese civil war Russia has sent weapons to both the RSF and SAF.
 This began to shift during mid-2024, with the Russian government beginning to favour the SAF, concurrent with Russia–SAF discussions around the construction of a Russian naval base north of Port Sudan.
-The same year, Russia began delivering large quantities weapons, jet components, fuel, and drones, to the Sudanese government in its effort against the RSF, allowing the SAF to recapture parts of the capital, Khartoum, from the RSF.
+The same year, Russia began delivering large quantities of weapons, jet components, fuel, and drones to the Sudanese government in its effort against the RSF, allowing the SAF to recapture parts of the capital, Khartoum, from the RSF.

+Russia's involvement is also driven by broader strategic and economic interests, including efforts to secure a naval presence on the Red Sea and access to Sudanese gold resources.
+These resources have been particularly valuable in mitigating the impact of Western sanctions.
+In addition to its military engagement, Russia has used its diplomatic position, including at the United Nations, to protect its interests and resist ceasefire initiatives.

 Wagner Group

 According to CNN, Wagner supplied surface-to-air missiles to the RSF, picking up the items from Syria and delivering some of them by plane to Haftar-controlled bases in Libya to be then delivered to the RSF, while dropping other items directly to RSF positions in northwestern Sudan.
-American officials said that Wagner was offering to supply additional weapons to the RSF from its existing stocks in the Central African Republic.
-On 6 September, Wagner reportedly deployed a convoy of more than 100 vehicles carrying weapons to the RSF garrison in al-Zurug from Chad.
+American officials said that Wagner was offering to supply additional weapons to the RSF from its existing stocks in the Central African Republic (CAR).
+On 6 September 2023, Wagner reportedly deployed a convoy of more than 100 vehicles carrying weapons to the RSF garrison in al-Zurug from Chad.
 SAF Lieutenant General Yasser al-Atta also accused the Wagner Group of bringing in mercenaries from several African nations to fight alongside the RSF.
 The head of the Wagner Group, Yevgeny Prigozhin, and the RSF denied the allegations.

 As relations between the Russian government and the SAF improved during mid-2024, the latter publicly claimed that the Wagner Group was no longer operating in Sudan.
-This claim was contradicted by a diplomatic source and eyewitnesses speaking to Middle East Eye.
+This claim was contradicted by a diplomatic source and eyewitnesses speaking to Middle East Eye (MEE).

 Saudi Arabia

-Saudi Arabia has provided military support and financial aid (though it officially denies it) to the SAF, as it seeks to counterbalance the UAE's influence in Sudan, which supports the RSF.
-In response, Sudan has provided military support for the Saudi coalition in Yemen.
+Saudi Arabia has provided military support and financial aid to the SAF, although it officially denies doing so, in an effort to counterbalance the influence of the UAE, which supports the RSF.
+Several analyses have consequently described the conflict as a proxy war between the two Gulf states.

+Saudi Arabia's engagement is also shaped by security concerns related to the Red Sea crisis and a preference for a unified Sudanese state capable of containing armed groups and preventing regional spillover.
+Saudi policy has remained broadly aligned with the SAF and coordinated with Egypt, reflecting shared concerns over fragmentation and border instability.
+Its support has largely taken diplomatic and political forms, avoiding direct military escalation.

 In March 2025, al-Burhan visited Saudi Arabia in his first trip outside Sudan since the SAF retook Khartoum.
 There, he thanked Saudi support for Sudanese unity and the fight against the RSF.